toddaustin/review-articles/html-article.md

 <textarea name="myArea" dirname="myArea.dir"></textarea>
 ```
 ####disabled
 The **disabled** attribute is a boolean that indicates whether or not the user can interact with the textarea.
 A disabled textarea will not be selectable by the user and no value will be submitted with the form.
-If omitted, this value of this attribute will be inherited from its parent element.
+If omitted, the value of this attribute will be inherited from its parent element.
 When an input is disabled, the background color and font color may be different than normal, depending on the browser.
 ```html
 <textarea disabled></textarea>
 ```
 ![Disabled](http://toddaustin.com/images/mod-dev/disabled-ie.jpg)
 ####form
-The **form** attribute specified the id of the form element that is the parent of, or associated with the textarea.
+The **form** attribute specifies the id of the form element that is the parent of, or associated with the textarea.
 The value must be the ID of a form element that resides in the same document as the textarea.
-Using this attribute allow the textarea to be placed anywhere on the page, while omitting this attribute requires the texarea to be a descendent of a form element
+Using this attribute allows the textarea to be placed anywhere on the page.
+While omitting this attribute requires the texarea to be a descendent of a form element.
 ```html
 <textarea form="myForm"></textarea>
 ```